FrederikHennecke/DeepLearning4NLP/README.md

 ## Evaluation

 The model is evaluated after each epoch on the validation set.
 The results are printed to the console and saved in the `--logdir`in case of setting `--no_tensorboard` to `store-false`.
 The model checkpoints are saved after each epoch in the `filepath` directory.
-After finishing the training, the model is loaded to be testedon the test set.
+After finishing the training, the model is loaded to be evaluated on the test set.
 The model's predictions are then saved in the `predictions_path`.

 ## Results